Location: 4490 Septemvri, Bulgaria

 Discount for AIA members: 5% discount off the regular admission fee

 The ruins of an Ancient Greek trade center (emporion) in the heart of Thrace – on the left bank of Maritsa River (ancient Hebros), between the towns of Vetren and Septemvri, were discovered by Prof. M. Domaradzki in 1988.
 He started regular excavations and in 1990, his team found a stone inscription (known as “Vetren inscription”) that helped the scholars identify the site as the Ancient Greek emporion named Pistiros.
-Merchants from the Greek coastal cities of Maroneia, Thassos and Apollonia lived and traded there with their Thracian neighbors under the supreme protection of the Thracian Odrysian kings (the biggest and mightiest Thracian Kingdom at that time).
-Up to the moment, Pistiros is the only certainly identified emporion in the heart of Thrace.
-That is why excavation of the site is a significant source of information for the political, economical and cultural history of the Odrysian kingdom and Thrace in this period.
+Merchants from Greek coastal cities of Maroneia, Thassos and Apollonia lived and traded there with their Thracian neighbors under the supreme protection of the Thracian Odrysian kings (the biggest and mightiest Thracian Kingdom at that time).
+Up to the moment Pistiros is the only certainly identified emporion in the heart of Thrace.
+That is why excavation of the site are significant source of information for the political, economical and cultural history of the Odrysian kingdom and Thrace in this period.